informedcitizenry/6502.Net/README.md

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.

 `Too many arguments for directive` - More arguments were provided to the directive than expected.

+`Too many characters in character literal` - The character literal has too many characters.

 `Type is unknown or not redefinable` - An attempt was made to define an unknown or non-definable type.